AndyHaas/Salesforce_Project_Management/wiki/Development-Guide.md

 #### Best Practices

-- âœ… Always use `with sharing` or `without sharing` explicitly
+-  Always use `with sharing` or `without sharing` explicitly
-- âœ… Bulkify all code (handle lists, not single records)
+-  Bulkify all code (handle lists, not single records)
-- âœ… Use try-catch for error handling
+-  Use try-catch for error handling
-- âœ… Add comments for complex logic
+-  Add comments for complex logic
-- âœ… Follow Salesforce governor limits
+-  Follow Salesforce governor limits
-- âœ… Use SOQL best practices (selective queries)
+-  Use SOQL best practices (selective queries)

 ### Lightning Web Component Standards